CONSUMER GUIDANCE FOR BUSINESS ENERGY SUPPLY

 Always read your meters at the end of each month.
 Even if you do nothing with these readings, if anything goes wrong they are invaluable to back up any complaint.

 Always ask the Tpi (broker/consultant) or telesales person you are talking to if they are signed up to a code of practice and Independent Redress Scheme.
-Check that any switiching site you consider using is signed to a business switiching accreditation and redress scheme
+The only one that covers Tpis in their business with ALL suppliers and ALL processes as at April 2015 is the Premier UIA Code of Practice.

 UIA Approved are signed up to a Code of Practice incorporating an independent Redress Scheme and can be easily identified by the above logo